 In Mysterium, one player gets to be a ghost, while all the rest are mediums.
 The ghost must communicate with the mediums to reveal how she was murdered.
 However, ghosts can’t talk, so the ghost sends messages in the form of “visions” or of illustrated cards that the mediums must interpret.
 Mediums work together to figure out who the murderer was.

 Think of this game as sort of like Clue, but with ghosts.
 It’s laid-back, fun, and will challenge your ability to interpret visual clues in a very creative way.
+And as a bonus, if you happen to own the popular game Dixit or any of the expansions you can use the beautiful painting cards from that game as extra “visions” in Mysterium.

 In this game, players must travel the world and work together to keep the planet safe from a terrifying Lovecraftian horror they discover.
 The game can be long and a bit complicated but delivers plenty of thrills to keep you going.
 Even if you don’t win and the ancient evil destroys the world, just think of all the fun you’ll have along the way!
 Better yet, if you fall in love with the game, there are plenty of expansions to keep the fun (and mystery) going for play after play.